teracow/googliser/README.md

 - Thumbnail gallery building can be disabled if not required by using `--no-gallery`.
 Why?
 As a test, I built a gallery from 380 images (totalling 32.6MB) which created a file of 201MB with dimensions of 8,064 x 7,876 (63.5MP).
 This took **montage** a bit over 20 minutes to render on my old Atom D510 CPU. ![smiley](images/smiley.png)

-- Typically, downloads run quite fast and then get slower as the required number of images is reached, as less parallel Wgets are running (which I'll refer to as download slots).
+- Typically, downloads run quite fast and then get slower as the required number of images is reached, as less parallel downloads are running (which I'll refer to as download slots).
 Sometimes downloads will appear to stall, as all the download slots are being held up by servers that are not responding/slow to respond or are downloading very large files.
 New download slots won't open up until at least one of these completes, fails or times-out.
 If you download a large enough number of files, all the download slots can end up like this.
 This is perfectly normal behaviour and the problem will sort itself out.
 Grab a coffee.

 - Sometimes, you may also see a slowdown when downloading the last image (e.g. when something like 24 out of 25 images have downloaded without issue).
 This leaves only one download slot available to use.
 However, this slot keeps encountering a series of problem links (as mentioned above) and so can take some time to get that last image as the script works it way through the links list.
 Grab a danish to go with that coffee. ![smiley](images/smiley.png)